 Typical of Mahler symphonies, the first movement presents a conflict between theme groups that function as antagonists, which builds to a cataclysmic climax, after which resolution remains uncertain.
 The dualism of subject matter is presented as the substance of an existential crisis of the human spirit, as it faces modern life.
 Two principal subjects in contrasting tonalities of D major and minor represent positive and negative forces of the human spirit, one loving, warm and gentle, the other harsh strident and brutal.
 These opposing forces become increasingly combative during the course of the movement, until an overpowering climax shatters them both.
 Yet miraculously, the threads of these themes come together and create a comforting sense of serene calm, that restores order at the end of the movement.
 Several cellular figures presented during the introduction function as motives throughout the movement:

-– First, a march like rhythmic figure of four quarter notes shaped in an upward arch, omitting the third beat, which I call the life affirming fate motive.
-It is reminiscent of the pizzicato rhythm underlying the main theme of the Fourth Symphony slow movement.
+– First, a march-like rhythmic figure of four quarter notes shaped in an upward arch, omitting the third beat, which I call the life-affirming fate motive.
+It is reminiscent of the pizzicato rhythm underlying the main theme of the Fourth Symphony’s slow movement.

 It has been suggested that this syncopated figure may have had its source in Mahler’s cardiac arrhythmia, representing his allegedly defective heartbeat, and thus symbolizing his own death.
-There is no evidence of which I am aware to support this theory if these two basically rhythmic mottos could well be treated metaphorically, by relating the steady March like rhythm of the life affirming fate motive, to a normal heartbeat, and the syncopated rhythm of the life negating fate motive to an abnormal heartbeat.
-Mahler was certainly well aware of his heart problem, and subconsciously might have applied it in music to these dualistic motives.
-Another analogy could be made to Mahler’s a rhythmic walking pace, compared to an even march beat.
+There is no evidence of which I am aware to support this theory if these two basically rhythmic mottos could well be treated metaphorically, by relating the steady March like rhythm of the life-affirming fate motive, to a normal heartbeat, and the syncopated rhythm of the life-negating fate motive to an abnormal heartbeat.
+Mahler was certainly well aware of his heart problem and subconsciously might have applied it in music to these dualistic motives.
+Another analogy could be made to Mahler’s rhythmic walking pace, compared to an even march beat.
 Of course, such likenesses between human physiology and musical rhythm are both fanciful and unnecessary to an understanding of the motivic duality presented by Mahler in these contrasting rhythmic figures.
-The third initial motive is a five note phrase that begins and ends with a rising fourth, and sounds like an heroic summons to affirm life, it is first heard on a horn.
+The third initial motive is a five-note phrase that begins and ends with a rising fourth and sounds like a heroic summons to affirm life, it is first heard on a horn.

 The fourth of these initial motives is a falling second of the farewell motive from their op sheet.